-Our European project ImPArt takes accessibility a step further.
+Our European project ImPArt took accessibility a step forward.
 It becomes a source of inspiration and encourages experiments.
 We have set out on an expedition with international artists with and without disabilities from various backgrounds that uncovers, taps into and makes tangible the tremendous artistic potential of truly accessible art at the theoretical and practical level.

 New artistic and aesthetic perspectives and approaches are born.

 Project term: spring 2018 to autumn 2020

 Today, accessibility in the arts usually translates as audio description, captioning or sign interpreting, which are perceived as alien elements outside the stage.
 The piece of art is objectified while emotional and artistic levels are neglected.
 Recipients with disabilities are partially deprived of the aesthetic experience and artists do not even get the chance to create accessible works of art.

 ImPArt aims to find new creative ways to allow all human beings to have an equal experience of an artistic product.
 One question is vital in this: How can we use auxiliary means to become part of the performance, to become art themselves and to enrich the work of art through their own aesthetic possibilities?
 We feel accessibility gives innovative momentum to the artistic process.
 We believe we will find ways to make music accessible to deaf people, convey language used on stage to people with cognitive impairment or translate the artistic quality of a monologue by visualising its content.
 This is because we are convinced that art can be all of this: complex, subtle and accessible to all of us without compromising on quality.
 On the contrary, we are confident that this offers the chance to add new quality to the piece of art as well as the process.